williamsd4808/3530-Project-2/README.md

   string charm; //these two are guarenteed to be here

   int[] magi;

+  Node* parent;  //This is here for me (Daniel).
+This should be initialized to NULL for all nodes.
+I should be the only one to access or change this variable.

   Node*[] otherRealms;  //these are subject to change, and I'm not sure of the exact syntax, but this will be a basic setup.